Korreq/Plans_SORN_Macro/README.md

 # Plans_SORN_Macro
  Description:

     Macro gets nodes' name from input file, then searches through nodes to find connected transformers and generators ( directly or through Y - node ).
     Before any changes original values for each nodes and elements are written with their names into both output files.
     First file is for voltage change results, second is for reactive power changes.
     Then for each found generator, increases it's set voltage by value from configuration file and writes it's new value with new calculated values of each element/node into files.
-    Similarly for each transformer except changeing tap by one to increase it's voltage.
+    Similarly for each transformer except changeing tap by one to change it's voltage.
     After succesfully writing results into files, macro shows in a message window time it took to be done.

   Writing nodes names in an input file:

     Nodes are searched by function using regex.
 It matches input from start of string and is case-insensitive.
     E.g. we have these nodes: ABC111, ABC222, ABC555, BAC234, BAC235, BAC124, ABCA123, CABC345, ZABC111.